lemunozm/message-io/README.md

 - [API documentation](https://docs.rs/message-io/)

 ### Example
-The following example is simplest server that reads `HelloServer` message and responses with a `HelloClient` message.
+The following example is the simplest server that reads `HelloServer` message and responses with a `HelloClient` message.
 It is capable to manage several client connections and listen from 2 differents ports and interfaces.